progit/progit/de/08-git-and-other-scms/01-chapter8.markdown

 <!--Running `git svn rebase` every once in a while makes sure your code is always up to date.
 You need to be sure your working directory is clean when you run this, though.
 If you have local changes, you must either stash your work or temporarily commit it before running `git svn rebase` — otherwise, the command will stop if it sees that the rebase will result in a merge conflict.-->

 Wenn Du `git svn rebase`ab und an ausführst, stellst Du sicher, dass Dein Code immer up-to-date ist.
-Du musst Dir aber sicher sein, dass Dein Arbeitsverzeichnis "sauber" ist, bevor Du den Befehl ausführst.
+Du musst Dir aber sicher sein, dass Dein Arbeitsverzeichnis „sauber“ ist, bevor Du den Befehl ausführst.
 Wenn Du lokale Änderungen hast, musst Du Deine Arbeit vor dem `git svn rebase` entweder stashen oder temporär commiten.
 Anderenfalls wird die Ausführung des Befehls angehalten, wenn das Rebase in einem Merge-Konflikt enden würde.

 <!--### Git Branching Issues ###-->
 ### Probleme beim Benutzen von Branches ###